appcollective82/PhoneTap/Privacy_Policy.md

 Contact Us If you have any questions about this Privacy Policy, You can contact us:

 By visiting this page on our website: https://appcollective82.wordpress.com/

+***
+☎️ CallTap – Privacy Policy
+Last updated: June 3, 2025

+CallTap respects your privacy.
+We do not collect or share any personal data.

+Contact Access
+You may optionally add a contact with a photo and phone number.
+This information remains only on your device and is never sent to us or any third party.
+It is used to let you start a phone call with one tap.

+No ads

+No analytics

+No tracking

+No data sharing

+Fully private.
+Fully local.